michieltjampens/dcafs/docs/Basics.md

 </paths>
 ````

-So now if we use `integer:dice_rolled` we'll see rolled as it's updated.
+So now if we use `int:dice_rolled` we'll see rolled as it's updated.
 Add `raw:dice` to see the raw that is
 used.
 ````
 d20:16